Spicy Bean Burgers

 - 1/ 2 tsp mild chilli powder (or even less if you really hate hot spices)

-- 1 tsp ground cumin +
+- 1 tsp ground cumin + more if you wish

 - 1 tin rinsed and drained pinto or kidney beans